Guthius/XtremeWorlds/README.md

 - *Note: You can modify database credentials in the server settings JSON called appsettings.json located in the base directory of the server*

 #### 3. Build the solution

    ```bash
    dotnet build
    ```

+- *Note: Copy Content and Config folders found inside the src folder to ```Build``` folder outside the git repository after building if the copy process fails*

 #### 4. Run the applications